 Content Processing Settings

-Nowadays, all hosting companies like SiteGround and Bluehost offer Let’s Encrypt SSL pre-installed on WordPress installations.
-SSL setup in CloudFlare account and hosting account may interfere and create problems.
+Nowadays, all hosting companies like SiteGround offer Let’s Encrypt SSL pre-installed on WordPress installations.
+SSL setup in Cloudflare account and hosting account may interfere and create problems.
 Therefore, ensure to setup correct SSL settings here.
-Also. only premium account holders are allowed to set the SSL level from W3TC settings even your host support SSL with CloudFlare.
+Also. only premium account holders are allowed to set the SSL level from W3TC settings even your host support SSL with Cloudflare.